The Whispering Winds of the Tibetan Plateau

 Immerse in Tibetan Culture and Belief

-Join local families to make traditional tsampa and butter tea, try your hand at intricate thangka painting, and explore towering, centuries-old monasteries where faith and daily life are deeply intertwined.
+Join local families to make traditional tsampa and butter tea, dance and sing with locals, and explore towering, centuries-old monasteries where faith and daily life are deeply intertwined.

 What we love?